U65535F/ThrottleStopPoC/README.md

 | 0x80006430    | Arbitrary port read       |
 | 0x80006434    | Arbitrary port write      |

+There also seems to be arbitrary MSR read and write but I wasn't able to get them working.
+Feel free to look it yourself.
+Read MSR is at `0x80006448` and write at `0x8000644C`.

 ---
 > All of the IOCTL calls mentioned below are implemented in [Exploit.c](src/Exploit.c) file.
 ---